osteffen/epics/README.md

 Usage
 -----
 1. Clone into /opt/epics.
-Other destination paths are not supportet right now.
+Other destination paths are not supported right now.
 2. cd /opt/epics
 3. make -jN, where N = number of processes to use.
 You will be asked to enter your password for sudo to install (possibly) missing dependencies.
 4. source thisEPICS.sh to set up paths.